Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average days under water of 192 days in the last 5 years of Check Point Software, we see it is relatively greater, thus worse in comparison to the benchmark SPY (124 days)
+• The average days under water over 5 years of Check Point Software is 132 days, which is larger, thus worse compared to the benchmark SPY (123 days) in the same period.

 Performance (YTD)